 - On the home soil, he has invested in SKS Microfinance and provided loan for women welfare in rural India.
 He believes e-commerce will dominate in the coming decade as the market seems to be ready to compete with the likes of Alibaba.

 - Khosla opted for an unsure and unknown path rather doing a 9 to 5 high paying job.
 As he recalls, “I’ve never worked on anything I don’t enjoy”.
 He feels India is a fertile ground for investment but due to lack of homework, he is not investing in Indian firms as of now and believes that India has similar opportunities like that of those which lead to great development in China.

-- He was also ranked 35th in the list of Forbes Top Tech Investors 2018.
+- He was also ranked 60th on “The Midas List: Top Tech Investors 2020” by Forbes.

 The post is a part of a B’day Series where we celebrate the birthday of renowned personalities from Tech Industry, very frequently.
 The series includes Entrepreneurs, C-level Executives, innovators or renewed leaders who moved the industry with his exponential skill set and vision.
 The intent is to highlight the person’s achievements and touch base the little known, but interesting, part of his life.
 You can see the list of all earlier celebrated tech personalities, including Mark Zuckerberg, Marissa Mayor, Sean Parker, Andy Rubin, Julian Assange, Sir Richard Branson, Sergey Brin by following this link or subscribe to your daily newsletter.